jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 Additionally, depending on the required resources, the proposal authors shall seek approval from these groups:

-- if requesting funding, the group managing the requisite budget must approve
+- if requesting funding, the department managing the requisite budget must approve
 - if requesting computing resources, IT must approve
 - if requesting shop-tools, parts, or work space, operations must approve